-Throughout this datasheet the A28F200BX refers to both the A28F200BX-T and A28F200BX-B devices.
+Throughout this datasheet 28F200BL refers to both the 28F200BL-T and 28F200BL-B devices and 28F002BL refers to both the 28F002BL-T and 28F002BL-B devices.
+The 2-Mbit flash family refers to both the 28F200BL and 28F002BL products.
+This to both the 28F200BL and 28F002BL products.
+This datasheet comprises the specifications for four separate products in the 2-Mbit flash memory family.
 Section 1 provides an overview of the 2-Mbit flash memory family including applications, pinouts and pin descriptions.
-Section 2 describes in detail the specific memory organization.
-Section 3 provides a description of the family's principles of operation.
-Finally, the family's operating specifications are described.
+Sections 2 and 3 describe in detail the specific memory organizations for the 28F200BL and 28F002BL products respectively.
+Section 4 combines a description of the family's principles of operations.
+Finally, section 5 describes the family's operating specifications.